SAY IT LOUD - A'18

 Jenn was exposed to architecture at the Ohio State University after selecting that major for her strengths in creativity and math/science.
 After excelling during her first semester, she found she could have a lifelong passion for architecture.

-Pascale Sablan, AIA, NOMA, LEED AP, With over eleven years of experience, she has been on the team for a variety of mixed-use, commercial, cultural & residential projects in the U.S., Saudi Arabia, India, Azerbaijan, & UAE.
-Currently a Senior Associate at S9ARCHITECTURE in New York.
+The great architect, Pascale Sablan, FAIA, NOMA, LEED AP, With over eleven years of experience, she has been on the team for a variety of mixed-use, commercial, cultural & residential projects in the U.S., Saudi Arabia, India, Azerbaijan, & UAE.
+Currently an Associate at Adjey Associates.
 Pascale is the 315th living African-American female registered architect in the United States.
 She is the Founder & Executive Director of Beyond the Built Environment, positioned to uniquely address the inequitable disparities in architecture by providing a holistic platform aimed to support numerous stages of the architecture pipeline.
 She has been awarded with the 2018 Pratt Alumni Achievement Award, the NOMA Prize for Excellence in Design and Building Design + Construction 40 Under 40; featured on the Cover of the September 2017 issue.
 Pascale is 2018 AIA Young Architects Award Recipient and was featured in the Council of Tall Building & Urban Habitat Research Paper, in the same company as Zaha Hadid.
 Mrs. Sablan holds a Bachelor of Architecture from Pratt Institute and a Master of Science in Advanced Architectural Design from the Columbia University.
 Pascale has given lectures at Colleges and Universities all over the US; cultural institutions such as the United Nations and the Smithsonian National Museum of African American Heritage and Culture.

 How did you first learn about architecture and when did you decide that built environment profession was an area of interest for you?